 Associate Professor of Neurosurgery and Otolaryngology

-Co-director of the Neuro-Oncology Program and Director of Brain Tumor and Skull Base Surgery, Penn State Health Milton S. Hershey Medical Center
+Director, Brain Tumor and Skull Base Surgery, Penn State Health Milton S. Hershey Medical Center

 Fellowship: Neurosurgical Oncology, Memorial Sloan Kettering Cancer Center, New York

 Residency: Neurological Surgery, New York Presbyterian Hospital – Columbia University, New York